 Using field surveys, a review of published literature, and the knowledge of PEC staff, all of the natural communities present on and around the project site were assessed.
 Regionally, the dominant vegetation type is mixed Quercus-Arctostaphylos chaparral and mixed conifer and Quercus woodland, with higher proportions of hardwoods near watercourses, and grasslands on flat floodplains and ridge tops (Figure 3).
-Some volcanic basalt vernal pools exist to the north of the parcel known as Stienhart Lakes, located to the east of Spruce Grove Road.
+Some volcanic basalt vernal pools exist to the south of the parcel known as Stienhart Lakes.